ryanatkn/react-typescript-closing-the-loop/README.md

 ## Developing with a closed loop
-The following images demonstrate things that are only possible with a partially or fully closed loop.
+The following images demonstrate things that are only possible with a good type system and/or a partially/fully closed loop, and good editor integration.
 To try these things yourself, clone this repo, fire up your favorite editor with TypeScript integration (VSCode is pictured, Atom is great too),